-After high doses of chemotherapy to destroy the bone marrow, the harvested stem cells are then returned to the body, as with a blood transfusion.
+After high doses of chemotherapy destroy the bone marrow, the harvested stem cells are returned to the body, as with a blood transfusion.
 Over the next few weeks, stem cells produce new blood cells from the bone marrow.

 Imatinib has been used to treat some chordomas that have spread or recurred after treatment.
 Clinical trials are another type of treatment for bone cancers.
-In clinical trials, doctors try promising new drugs, combinations of medications or procedures.
+In clinical trials, doctors try promising new drugs, combinations of medications, or procedures.

 Clinical trials are carefully controlled research studies.
 Talk to your doctor if you think you may be interested in participating in a clinical trial.

 Surgical oncologists or orthopedic oncologists usually manage bone cancer (for the surgical removal of the tumor) and medical oncologists (for the administration of chemotherapy).

 Radiation oncologists participate in the treatment team if radiation therapy is planned.
 Palliative care doctors may be involved in controlling pain and symptoms.